John C. Malone

 John Carl Malone (born March 7, 1941) is an American billionaire businessman, landowner, and philanthropist.
-He was chief executive officer (CEO) of Tele-Communications Inc. (TCI), a cable and media giant, for twenty-four years from 1973 to 1996.
-Malone is now chairman and largest voting shareholder of Liberty Media, Liberty Global, and Qurate Retail Group (formerly known as Liberty Interactive), and also owns 7% of Lionsgate and Starz Inc. He was interim CEO of Liberty Media, until succeeded by former Microsoft and Oracle CFO Greg Maffei.
-By most estimates, Malone is the largest private landowner in the United States, possessing upwards of 2.2 million acres (3,437 square miles), more than twice the size of Rhode Island.
+He was chief executive officer (CEO) of Tele-Communications Inc. (TCI), a cable and media giant, from 1973 to 1996.
+As of 2016, Malone is now chairman and largest voting shareholder of Liberty Media, Liberty Global, Warner Bros.
+Discovery and Qurate Retail Group (formerly known as Liberty Interactive).
+He once owned 7% of Lionsgate and Starz Inc.

+He was interim CEO of Liberty Media until succeeded by former Microsoft and Oracle CFO Greg Maffei in 2005.

+From 2011 to 2021, Malone ranked as the largest private landowner in the United States with 2.2 e6acre, according to The Land Report.
+In 2021, his landholdings were exceeded by Sierra Pacific Industries’ Red Emmerson, according to the Land Report 100.

-Early life and education
+Early life

 John C. Malone was born on March 7, 1941, in Milford, Connecticut.
 His father was Daniel L. Malone, an engineer.
 Malone is of Irish heritage, his family originating in County Cork.
 Malone is a Catholic.

 In 1959, Malone graduated from Hopkins School in New Haven, Connecticut.
 In 1963, he graduated from Yale University with a bachelor's degree in electrical engineering and economics, where he was a Phi Beta Kappa and National Merit scholar.
 In 1964, Malone graduated from Johns Hopkins University with a master's degree in industrial management.
 He received a master's in electrical engineering at an NYU program at Bell Labs in 1965 before receiving his PhD in operations research at Johns Hopkins in 1967.